 2. Create quality posts / Quality Photos

 The quality post includes attractive Pictures, which can be live shots, showing the natural aspect of things.
-Putting a good-looking person on the featured image is a way to attract people’s eyeballs.
+Putting a good-looking person in the featured image is a way to attract people’s eyeballs.

 3. Add and use the ‘Hashtag’ function

 If your account isn’t backed by the Redbook team, it can be quite difficult to be on the main page or viewed by a lot of people.
-When users open the platform for fun, most of them only check the posts on the “Explore” section, matching with their latest researches or their interests.
-If they already followed your account, you will figure in their “following” section.
+When users open the platform for fun, most of them only check the posts on the “Explore” section, matching their latest research or their interests.
+If they already followed your account, you will figure it out in their “following” section.